lpio/lpio-spec/client.md

 Client should emit `connected` and `disconnected` events.
 Due to the nature of polling approach, closed connection doesn't mean disconnection.

 Client needs to implement a `disconnectedAfter` option, `5` by default.
-Which means that only after 5 attemts to open a connection client will emit `disconnected`.
+Which means that only after 5 failed in the row attemts to open a connection client will emit `disconnected`.
 Also client should NOT emit `disconnected` if it is not connected and it should NOT emit `connected` if it is already connected.